Tyriar/vscode-theme-sapphire/README.md

 Sapphire is a vibrant blue theme for Visual Studio Code, created with the help of [vscode-theme-generator](https://github.com/Tyriar/vscode-theme-generator).

+This theme customizes colors in the editor, workbench and integrated terminal.

 ![Visual Studio Code Sapphire theme preview](images/preview.png)

 ## Semantic colors